quicoto/goodreads-profile-generator/README.md

 # Goodreads Profile Generator

-This small PHP script will read the profile RSS list of shelves and output the books in each one.

-It will group the read books into years (you could group the other shelves too).

-Please read the source code as it is well documented, feel free to fork and customize it.

-Enjoy!
+NodeJS scripts to fetch Goodreads profile information on Currently Reading, To Read and Read books.

+It stores the books in `.txt` files for later processing into HTML output.

 ## To Do